 Gone in an Instant

-I gave Mom a couple of days and then went back by her house just to find out my brother had came back for her.
+I gave Mom a couple of days and then went back to her house just to find out my brother had come back for her.
 My niece who my mother had adopted and raised was with my dad.
 I don’t think anyone who knew her (including my mom) would leave her to take care of a snake…but what could I do?

 I reminded Dad he better be up every day walking and asked if he was OK and he said he was afraid of this granddaughter.
 He could not or would not tell me why.
 She swore she was taking very good care of him and so I just checked on him every few days so she would know I would be.
 Finally getting to talk to my mom by phone I told her what Dad had said about being afraid.
 She just laughed and said she knew, this granddaughter had been eavesdropping on us and heard it all.

 It seemed it was only days but it probably was two weeks or so later I got a call that my dad had a clot and would need surgery!
 He was taken to a VA Hospital out of state.
-Before I had hardly had word on that I got a call that because he had bypass surgery years before with a time limit on his life they did not think he would live through the surgery to amputate his leg.
+Before I had hardly had word on that I got a call that because he had bypass surgery years before with a time limit on his life they did not think he would live through the surgery to amputate his leg, which was needed.

 He would be given morphine and be allowed days to die.
 I cannot even begin to express all the feelings I was having knowing my dad should be up walking around...not dying!